-The Company has entered into master repurchase agreements with Critigroup Gobal Markets Inc. (the "Criti MRA"), Royal Bank of Canada (the "RBC MRA"), Bank of America Merrill Lynch (the "BAML MRA"), Morgan Stanley Bank, N.A. (the "MS MRA"), MUFG Securities EMEA PLC (the "MUFG MRA"), and Barclays Bank PLC (the "Barclays MRA") to provide the Company with additional financing capacity secured by certain of the Company 's investments in real estate debt.
-The terms of the Company with additional financing capacity secured by certain of the Company 's investments in real estate debt.
-The terms of the Company with additional routicate collateral pledged by the Company from intervi-o-time and may require us to provide the securities or other forms of collateral should the market value of the pledged collateral decline.
-The Barclays MRA has a maximum facility size of \$750.00 million and repurchase agreements under the Barclays MRA have longer dated maturity compared to the Company's other master repurchase agreements.
+The Company has entered into master repurchase agreements with Citigroup Global Markets Inc. (the "Citi MRA"), Royal Bank of Canada (the "RBC MRA"), Bank of America Merrill Lynch (the "BAML MRA"), Morgan Stanley Bank, N.A. (the "MS MRA"), MUFG Securities EMEA PLC (the "MUFG MRA"), and Barclays Bank PLC (the "Barclays MRA") to provide the Company with additional financing capacity secured by certain of the Company's investments in real estate debt.
+The terms of the Citi MRA, RBC MRA, BAML MRA, MS MRA, and MUFG MRA provide the lenders the ability to determine the size and terms of the financing provided based upon the particular collateral pledged by the Company from time-to-time and may require us to provide additional margin in the form of cash, securities or other forms of collateral should the market value of the pledged collateral decline.
+The Barclays MRA has a maximum facility size of \$750.0 million and repurchase agreements under the Barclays MRA have longer dated maturity compared to the Company's other master repurchase agreements.
 Additionally, the Barclays MRA contains specific spread and advance rate provisions based on the rating of the underlying investments in real estate debt.
 The Company is in compliance with all financial covenants of the Barclays MRA.